-We have determined materiality for the audit of the Group's consolidated financial statements as a whole to be US\$270,000, which is based on a combination of gross assets and liabilities, result before taxation and revenue.
+We have determined materiality for the audit of the Group's consolidated financial statements as a whole to be US\$221,000, which is based on gross revenues.
 This basis is considered the most appropriate because this is a key performance measure used by the directors to report to investors on the financial position of the Group.